unartig/sepsis_osc/typst/main_thesis.typ

 It includes the respiratory system, the coagulation/clotting of blood, i.e. changing from liquid to gel, the liver system, the cardiovascular system, the central nervous system and the renal system/kidney function.
 A more detailed listing of corresponding markers for each organ assessment can be found in table @tab:sofa in the @sec:appendix.
 The magnitude of a patients initial #acr("SOFA")-score captures preexisting organ dysfunction.
-An increase in SOFA score $>=2$ corresponds to an acute worsening of organ functionalities and a drastic worsening in the patients condition, the indicator for a dysregulated response.
+An increase in #acr("SOFA") score $>=2$ corresponds to an acute worsening of organ functionalities and a drastic worsening in the patients condition, the indicator for a dysregulated response.

 === Sepsis Classification
 The Sepsis-3 definition not only provides the clinical criteria of septic conditions, but also introduces the necessary time windows for sepsis classification.